Background

 Best Cars for Students to Insure

 Vehicle choice significantly impacts insurance costs.
-Every car in the UK is assigned to an insurance group by Thatcham Research, ranging from 1 to 50 (with 1 being cheapest to insure).[12]
-For students seeking cheap car insurance, vehicles in groups 1-10 offer the most affordable premiums.
+Every car in the UK is assigned to an insurance group from 1 to 50 by Thatcham Research, based on repair costs, performance, safety features, and theft risk[11].
+For students seeking cheap car insurance, vehicles in groups 1-5 offer the most affordable premiums.

 12 Ways Students Can Reduce Car Insurance Costs